moderndive/moderndive/vignettes/paper.md

 ## 10    10   4.5    40      4.22    0.276
 ```

 Observe that the original outcome variable `score` and explanatory/predictor variable `age` are now supplemented with the fitted/predicted values `score_hat` and `residual` columns.
 By putting the fitted values, predicted values, and residuals next to the original data, we argue that the computation of these values is less opaque.
-For example, instructors can easily emphasize how all values in the first row of output are computed.
+For example, instructors can emphasize how all values in the first row of output are computed.

 Furthermore, recall that since all outputs in the `moderndive` package are tibble data frames, custom residual analysis plots can be created instead of relying on the default plots yielded by `plot.lm()`.
 For example, we can check for the normality of residuals using the histogram of residuals shown in \autoref{fig:residuals-1}.